faressc/dl4ad/slides/01-intro.md

 - Mathematical and algorithmic fundamentals of machine learning with focus on deep learning and neural networks
 - Methods for data exploration, preprocessing and augmentation
 - Training, evaluation, export and inference of deep learning models
-- Setup and optimization of machine learning workflows, pipelines and lifecycles
+- Setup and optimization of deep learning workflows, pipelines and lifecycles

 <div class="highlight">
   <p>Emphasis on: Creative applications of deep learning in the<br>music production domain</p>